RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #332, #333

+Started work on a new gametype I'm dubbing Silhouettes based on the effect discovered by Puzzler.
+This one is going to be fun.
+I'll explain more next time.

 ## #330, #331

 Spent 2 sessions on my fourth creative lesson.
 Not too bad at all.
 It came out